3DBuffalo/EchoLib/README.md

 # EchoLib

-A comprehensive robotics library for the Echo microcontroller, providing wireless communication, control systems, and timing utilities for Arduino-based robotics projects.
+A comprehensive robotics library for the Echo microcontroller, providing wireless communication, control systems, and timing utilities for Echo-based robotics projects.

 ## Installation